bsquizz/pysurge/README.md

 # `pysurge`

-Have existing Python code?
-Want to use it to set up some simple performance tests quickly?
-Try `pysurge`, a python-based tool that allows you to quickly write simple performance tests in python.
+Write simple performance tests using Python with `pysurge`

 ### Example